Analytic integral solutions for induced gravitational waves: Introduction

-Nevertheless, this does not mean at all that we have a complete and satisfactory understanding on the second-order induced GWs.
+Nevertheless, this does not mean at all that we have a complete and satisfactory understanding of the second-order induced GWs.
 First, there is no a priori reason why scalar perturbations should be considered only in a particular gauge condition.
 Moreover, as the linear scalar perturbations depend on the choice of gauge, the second-order GWs induced by their quadratic combinations should be also dependent on the gauge conditions.
-This is obvious and indeed was noticed early~\cite{Arroja:2009sh} but is explicitly shown only recently in~\cite{Hwang:2017oxa}.
+This is obvious and indeed was noticed early~\citep{2009PhRvD..80l3526A} but was explicitly shown only recently in~\cite{2017ApJ...842...46H}.
 Second, while scalar perturbations are likely to be the most important source for the induced GWs, other types of perturbations need not be neglected from the beginning.
 Especially, the linear tensor perturbations should be persistent.
-In some models, furthermore, one can enhance the contributions of the tensor perturbations~\cite{Mukhanov:2005bu}, thus the induced second-order GWs from them may well be significant accordingly.
-Third, as the universe has evolved through both RD and MD, for a complete description of the induced GWs we need a proper understanding during RD.
-This was recognized early as well~\cite{Ananda:2006af,Assadullahi:2009jc}, but analytic approach was taken only recently~\cite{Kohri:2018awv}.
+Furthermore, it is possible that the contributions of the tensor perturbations can be enhanced~\citep{2006JCAP...02..004M}, thus, the induced second-order GWs from them may well be significant accordingly\footnote{ More exactly, if the tensor-induced GWs are to be dominant, the scalar perturbations should not increase.
+Otherwise, the scalar-induced GWs are very likely to be more prominent than the tensor-induced ones.
+This condition allows certain models viable [e.g.~\cite{2009JCAP...01..009J, 2010PhRvD..82b3509J}], but generally excludes models that include a break during inflation [e.g.~\cite{2019JCAP...06..049P}]. }.
+This indeed happens in certain concrete models beyond the standard slow-roll inflation~\citep{2007PhRvL..98w1302B,2010PhRvL.105w1302K,2014JCAP...07..022G, 2015NuPhB.900..517C,2018JCAP...12..024M}.
+Third, as the universe has evolved through both RD and MD, for a complete description of the induced GWs we need a proper understanding of RD as it is occurring.
+This was recognized early as well~\citep{2007PhRvD..75l3518A,2010PhRvD..81b3527A}, but analytic approach has been taken only recently~\citep{2018JCAP...09..012E,2018PhRvD..97l3532K}.